 - Origins Available:

 The name Manchip is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Manchip belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Manchip family

 The surname Manchip was first found in Cheshire at Minshull Vernon.
 "The manor belonged anciently to the Vernons, from whom it passed to the family of Aldeton, sometimes called Oldington and Oulton; it was subsequently divided among the Starkies, Newtons, and Minshulls."

 Later some of the family were found at Alsager, again in Cheshire.
 "The manor [of Alsager] was at an early period in the possession of the Vernon family, and subsequently in that of the family of Minshull."